Abraham Lincoln ~ February 12, 1809 - April 15, 1865

 Another Lincoln-Michigan connection concerns the party that hunted down John Wilkes Booth.
 Luther Byron Baker was a member of the Union army's intelligence service and was present when John Wilkes Booth was trapped in a barn.
 Another member of the party then shot and killed Booth.
 After the war, Baker moved to Lansing, Michigan, where he lived out the rest of his life and was buried.

-As odd as it may seem, the chair in which Lincoln was sitting when he was assassinated resides in the Henry Ford Museum in Dearborn, Michigan.
+As odd as it may seem, the chair in which Lincoln was sitting when he was assassinated sits in the Henry Ford Museum in Dearborn, Michigan.

 This courthouse, originally standing in what is now Lincoln, Illinois, was acquired by Greenfield Village in Dearborn, Michigan.
 Lincoln stopped in as a circuit lawyer from 1840-1847.